Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential

-where $v_{sys}$ is the systemic velocity of the galaxy, $ v_{c}(R) $ is the circular (rotational) velocity of the gas at radius $ R $, $\psi$ is the azimuthal angle of the rings in the plane of the galaxy, gives a star's position in its orbit and $ i $ is the disk inclination ($ i = 0 $ for a disk seen face-on).
-The observed line-of-sight radial velocity $ v_{los} $, toward or away from an observer, are usually measured using the Doppler shift of emission line or absorption line in the spectra of $HI$ gas or stars.\\
+where $v_{sys}$ is the systemic velocity of the galaxy, $ v_{c}(R) $ is the circular (rotational) velocity of the gas at radius $ R $, $\psi$ is the azimuthal angle of the rings in the plane of the galaxy (giving a star's position in its orbit), and $ i $ is the disk inclination ($ i = 0 $ for a disk seen face-on).
+The observed LOS radial velocity, $ v_{los} $, toward or away from an observer, is usually measured using the Doppler shift of emission line or absorption line in the spectra of $HI$ gas or stars.\\